Teledermatology Rapid Access Clinic -Chelsea and Westminster

 What do I need to do?

 Before you attend you will receive a text message with a link for you to click.
 Here you will be asked to add some personal details (name, date of birth and hospital/NHS number) for identification purposes and answer some questions about your medical history.
 As part of this you will be informed that photographs of your skin will be taken and used for your clinical care.
-Separately you can also consent for the un-anonymised images to be used for other reasons such as research or teaching.
-You may withdraw your consent to research at any time by contacting the dermatology department without it affecting treatment or future care.
+Separately you can also consent for your images and data to be used for other reasons such as service improvement, research, teaching or commercial purposes.
+You may withdraw your consent at any time by contacting the dermatology department without it affecting your treatment or future care.
 Clinical images which have been used to make a clinical decision cannot be deleted as they form part of your medical record.
 This process should take less than 15 minutes.
-If you have difficulty completing the information, please don’t worry as the photographer can help you when you attend your appointment.
+If you have difficulty completing the information, please don’t worry as the photographer can help you when you attend the appointment.

 What happens next?